Gene Cross

-Gene Cross (born December 20, 1971) is a former American college and professional basketball coach, currently serving as a Director, Scouting & Administration for the New York Knicks of the National Basketball Association (NBA).
+Gene Cross (born December 20, 1971) is an American former college and professional basketball coach, currently serving as a Director, Scouting & Administration for the New York Knicks of the National Basketball Association (NBA).

 Personal

 Gene Cross was born in Chicago, Illinois.
 He starred as a prep basketball player just outside the city, at Rich Central High School in Olympia Fields, Illinois.
 Cross was named the team's MVP and also earned All-SICA South Conference honors.
 He was also inducted into the Rich Central High School Hall of Fame in October 2010.

 From 1990 to 1994, Cross played college basketball at the University of Illinois under head coach Lou Henson.
 Cross was a letterman during his junior and senior seasons and helped lead the Illini to the NCAA Tournament in both seasons.
 He graduated from Illinois with a Bachelor of Arts degree in History and later matriculated from The Ohio State University with a Master of Science degree in Sport Management.

 While pursuing his graduate studies, Cross spent a year coaching basketball at Marion-Franklin High School in Columbus, Ohio.

 Cross is also a member of the Kappa Alpha Psi fraternity.